 The top and bottom bars also turn yellow or red.
 See Operating the Dot-Matrix LCD Display (on page 123).

-3. To view an environmental sensor or actuator's detailed information, press or view an environmental sensor or actuator, and press or a screen similar to the following is shown.
+3. To view an environmental sensor or actuator's detailed information, press or view an environmental sensor or actuator, and press of to select that sensor or actuator, and press of the similar to the following is shown.